BlakeIsSolution/lbc-bench.github.io/README.md

 ## Overview

-This is the codebase for the [SWE-bench website](https://www.swebench.com), which showcases leaderboards for the SWE-bench benchmark.
-SWE-bench tests systems' ability to solve GitHub issues automatically.
+This is the codebase for the [LBC-bench website](https://www.lbcbench.com), which showcases leaderboards for the LBC-bench benchmark.
+LBC-bench tests systems' ability to solve GitHub issues automatically.

 The site is built using:
 - Jinja2 for HTML templating